Government of the Inca Empire: Officials, classes & institutions

 Beneath the Cuzco-based top-level of government were the suyu, or quarters.
 Each suyu was led by a governor known as an apu, a title also given to generals and deified mountains.
 Beneath each suyu were wamani, or provinces, each of which were led by a governor known as a toqrikoq.
-These lower level governors administered the provinces with the assistance of michoq officers, khipu kamayuq record keepers, kuraka functionaries, and yanakuna retainers.
+These lower level governors administered the provinces with the assistance of michuq officers, khipu kamayuq record keepers, kuraka officials, and yanakuna retainers.
 The primary functions of a toqrikoq were to maintain state infrastructure, organize the census, and mobilize labor or military resources when called upon.
-Typically, these governors, be they apu or toqrikoq, were ethnic Inca, but some provincial groups did manage to ascend to the lower level.
+Typically, these governors, be they apu or tuqrikuq, were ethnic Inca, but some provincial groups did manage to ascend to the lower level.
 Apu, on the other hands, were typically close relatives of the Sapa Inca.

-The yanakuna (sing. yana) formed a unique estate within Inca society and government.
+The yanakuna formed a unique estate within Inca society and government.
 To become part of the yanakuna meant severing traditional ayllu ties and obligations, serving the nobility rather than their lineage.
 For many, it was a way to advance in the social and political hierarchy; being inheritable, it meant a more privileged position for their descendants as well.
 Their labor was attached to important people or institutions such as the Sapa Inca, a panaqa, the nobility, or to temple lands.

-The kurakakuna (sing. kuraka), on the other hand, were the rank-and-file of the provincial bureaucracy.
+The kurakas on the other hand, were the rank-and-file of the provincial bureaucracy.
 They were typically provincial nobility who maintained their social status after Inca conquest.
 Like the yanakuna, they were exempt from taxation and held hereditary status.
 Unlike the yanakuna, they served administrative, military, and judicial functions, though it is worth mentioning that one could be both a kuraka and a yana.